UK leadership hopefuls vow to succeed where May failed on Brexit

 The pound has been steadily losing value since May 6 and British business lobbies are raising the alarm.

-"We will leave the EU on October 31, deal or no deal," former foreign minister Boris Johnson said in Switzerland.
+“We will leave the EU on October 31, deal or no deal,” said former foreign minister Boris Johnson in a speech delivered Friday in Switzerland.

-"The way to get a good deal is to prepare for no deal."
+“The way to get a good deal is to prepare for no deal.
+To get things done you need to be prepared to walk away.”

-Britain’s top diplomat had campaigned against Brexit but has since reversed himself and made headlines in September by comparing the European Union to the evils of the former Soviet empire.
+Britain´s top diplomat had bitterly opposed Brexit in 2016 but has since reversed himself and made headlines in September by comparing the European Union to the evils of the former Soviet Union.

-Hunt said moments after May’s resignation that he would "make the announcement of my own candidacy at the appropriate time".

 The contest is being held against the backdrop of European Parliament elections that the new Brexit Party of the anti-EU populist Nigel Farage is expected to win with about a third of the vote.